delagetto-gh/be-nc-news/README.md

 #### Mocha

-Mocha is a feature-rich JavaScript test framework running on Node.js, which is particualrly good for asynchronous testing.
+Mocha is a feature-rich JavaScript test framework running on Node.js, which is particularly good for asynchronous testing.
 Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.

 #### Supertest